nilsstreedain/nilsstreedain/README.md

 </picture>

 ### Who am I?
 Hello, my name is Nils Streedain.
-I am a Maker/Student from Portland Oregon.
+I am a Student from Portland Oregon.
 I spend a lot of time working on open source projects from coding to [3D modeling](https://www.printables.com/social/1142-nilsstreedain/about).
 I am currently studying Computer Science with a focus on Cyber Security at Oregon State University.

 ### 🔭 I’m currently working on...
 - 📸 [bereal-bypass](https://github.com/nilsstreedain/bereal-bypass) - Site to upload custom images to BeReal, highlighting security implications of the platform.